MarcelWalk/StatiqBlog/input/posts/review-blue-yeti.md

 - Streaming
 ---

+# Blue Yeti - Why I Will Return It

 ## Intro
 I was excited that the Blue Yeti arrived in mail yesterday.
 Because I am planning to stream programming and gaming I was looking for a proper microphone.